MarkStrendin/cybersecurity-writeups/htb-2022-cyber-apocalypse/rev-omegaone.md

 It seems like I should just be able to look up each name in this dictionary and assemble the flag.

-I *could* do this manually, but I'm a professional C# programmer, so I write a quick script using [.Net Fiddle](https://dotnetfiddle.net/) to assemble the flag for me.
+I *could* do this manually, but I'm a professional C# programmer, so its easier for me to write a quick script using [.Net Fiddle](https://dotnetfiddle.net/) to assemble the flag for me.
 I was able to quickly turn the above C++ code into the correct formatting for a C# dictionary using VSCode and it's multi-cursor capabilities (Sublime Text would also have worked).

 ```cs
 using System;